VEZY/PlantBiophysics.jl/docs/src/simulation/mtg_simulation.md

 ))
 ```

-If an MTG node has a `:plantsimengine_status` attribute, the adapter uses it as
-the node's initial state.
+Runtime `Status` belongs to the `CompositeModel` registry, never to MTG
+attributes.
+Here `status=` is an explicit import accessor used while the model
+registers each MTG node.
 Compilation may extend an incomplete status with
 declared output fields while preserving references to existing fields.
-The
-live compiled state is therefore inspected through `model_objects(scene)`.

-Use the same accessors when inspecting the adapter separately:
+The registry resolves an exact source node, an object identity, or its registered
+status without copying state back into the topology:

 ```@example mtg_simulation
-adapted_objects = objects_from_mtg(
-    mtg_root;
-    id=readable_id,
-    kind=node_kind,
-)
+[(
+    object_id=object_id(scene, node),
+    source_is_exact=source_node(scene, model_status(scene, node)) === node,
+    leaf_temperature=model_status(scene, node).Tₗ,
-[(object.id, object.scale, object.kind) for object in adapted_objects]
+) for node in (mtg_sun, mtg_shade)]
 ```

 For growing MTGs, `add_organ!` creates the node and registers its model object